OGGM/oggm-edu/docs/index.rst

 ^^^^^^^^^^^^^^^^^^^^^

 Collection of notebooks with simple experiments explaining one or more glaciological concepts.
-They are easier to follow with some background in programming, but we are working to make them as accessible as possible.
+They are easier to follow and adapt with some background in programming, but we are working to make them as accessible as possible.
 Read our :ref:`notebooks_howto` first if you are new to these things.

 * :doc:`notebooks_howto`
 * :doc:`notebooks_flowline_intro`